Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Results

 To further investigate O/H radial gradient in the Galaxy, we separate the disk PNe in the Toomre diagram (see Fig. \ref{fig:toomre_diag}) into those pertaining to the thin disk ($V_{\mathrm{pec}} < 50$\,km/s) and to the thick disk ($70 < V_{\mathrm{pec}} < 220 $\,km/s), as suggested by \citet{bensby14}.
 The top panel of Fig. \ref{fig:disk_grads_thin_thick} shows the O/H radial gradient including all objects in our sample with measured $V_{\mathrm{pec}}$.
-In the middle panel, the O/H radial gradient for PNe is depicted from the thin disk, and in the bottom panel the radial gradient for the thick disk PNe.
+In the second panel, the O/H radial gradient for PNe is depicted from the thin disk, and in the third panel the radial gradient for the thick disk PNe.
 Table \ref{tab:grads_thin_thick} lists the following results of the performed linear fits: the sample name; the number of objects in each sample; slope and respective error; and intercept and respective error.
 The thin disk O/H radial gradient obtained in this work is steeper than that of the thick disk and more in agreement with that of the \Hii regions \citep[e.g.][]{esteban18,esteban17}.
-In particular, \citet{arellano-cordova20} the obtained a slope of $-0.037 \pm 0.009$~dex/kpc for disk \Hii regions using distances based on \textit{Gaia} DR2 data, which is in excellent agreement with the one obtained here for the thin disk.
+In particular, \citet{arellano-cordova20} obtained the slope and intercept of $-0.037 \pm 0.009$~dex/kpc and $8.78 \pm 0.08$ dex, respectively, for disk \Hii regions using distances based on \textit{Gaia} DR2 data, which are in excellent agreement with the one obtained here for the thin disk.
+Additionally, the dispersion of the data around the linear relation for thin-disk PNe is lower than considering all-disk PNe as in Fig. \ref{fig:grads_breaks}.
+However, the dispersion observed for thin-disk PNe remains larger than the oxygen gradients recently derived for disk \Hii regions using large aperture telescopes \citep[e.g.][]{arellano-cordova20,mendez-delgado22}.
+This discrepancy may be attributed to spectral quality, the chemodynamical evolution of the Galaxy, the nucleosynthesis of oxygen within PN progenitor stars, or heterogeneous chemical abundance samples.
+It is likely that a combination of these effects is occurring.